dogger/dogger.io/static/blog/dogger-terms.md

 The user does not have a claim to the conclusion of a contract. dogger.io reserves the right to refuse the offer of a user to enter into a contract with them, without giving reasons.

-dogger.io users must be at least 16 years old to register a dogger.io website. dogger.io shall not knowingly collect information of minors or other persons who by law are not permitted to utilise our service and websites.
+dogger.io users must be at least 18 years old in order to sign up. dogger.io shall not knowingly collect information of minors or other persons who by law are not permitted to utilise our service and websites.
 If we become aware that we have collected personal data of minors, we shall delete this immediately; unless we are legally obligated to retain the data.

-If the dogger.io user operates an online store the minimum age is 18 years.

 ## Our Services
 dogger.io provides online services which allow dogger.io users to create and manage their own user profile (dogger.io user accounts) for and in order to create, manage and modify their their own dogger.io App(s) (hereinafter referred to as “dogger.io-Apps”).
 The dogger.io services enable the user to upload and publish their own contents and/or operate an online store.